 SallyBeauty.com sells a few hundred different types of clippers, trimmers and accessories.
 Most receive just a handful of reviews from shoppers.
 Each model receives brief user comments, plus individual ratings for value and how well it meets user expectations.
 Reviewers also note whether they are professional stylists and barbers, or not.

-Most of the hair clippers sold at Folica.com have a few user reviews, although some have a couple of dozen.
+Most of the hair clippers sold at Folica.com have a few user reviews, although some have a couple of dozen -- you also have to click on the product to see how many it has in total.
 Reviews tend to be brief, but to the point, with owners offering pros and cons, and many noting whether or not they are professional or home barbers.